metadriverse/metadrive/documentation/source/install.rst

 .. warning:: Compiling Panda3D from source might require the **administrator permission** to install some libraries.
     We are working to provide a pre-built Panda3D for cluster users of PGDrive to make it easy to use on headless machines.

-Verify the rendering functionality of PGDrive
+Verify the offscreen rendering functionality of PGDrive
 #############################################

 .. note:: An easy installation of PGDrive in macOS will fail the following verification.